Atheism: Demographics

 It is difficult to quantify the number of atheists in the world.
 Respondents to religious-belief polls may define "atheism" differently or draw different distinctions between atheism, non-religious beliefs, and non-theistic religious and spiritual beliefs.
 A 2010 survey published in Encyclopædia Britannica found that the non-religious made up about 9.6% of the world's population, and atheists about 2.0%.
-This figure did not include those who follow atheistic religions, such as some Buddhists.
+This survey synthesized recently-published census and survey data, following methodologies published by the World Christian Encyclopedia.
+The figures cited did not include those who follow atheistic religions, such as some Buddhists.
 The average annual change for atheism from 2000 to 2010 was −0.17%.
-Scholars have indicated that global atheism may be in decline as a percentage of the global population due to irreligious countries having the lowest birth rates in the world and religious countries generally having higher birth rates.
+Global atheism may be in decline as a percentage of the global population due to irreligious countries having the lowest birth rates in the world and religious countries generally having higher birth rates.

 According to global Win-Gallup International studies, 13% of respondents were "convinced atheists" in 2012, 11% were "convinced atheists" in 2015, and in 2017, 9% were "convinced atheists".
 As of 2012, the top 10 surveyed countries with people who viewed themselves as "convinced atheists" were China (47%), Japan (31%), the Czech Republic (30%), France (29%), South Korea (15%), Germany (15%), Netherlands (14%), Austria (10%), Iceland (10%), Australia (10%), and Ireland (10%).
 A 2012 study by the NORC found that East Germany had the highest percentage of atheists while Czech Republic had the second highest amount.
 The number of atheists per country is strongly correlated with the level of security for both the individual and society, with some exceptions.